AKovacs555/IQtestWithPoliticalPreference/README.md

 AWS SNS を利用する場合は IAM コンソールでアクセスキーを発行し、 `AWS_ACCESS_KEY_ID` と `AWS_SECRET_ACCESS_KEY` を設定します。
 - OTP endpoints: `/auth/request-otp` and `/auth/verify-otp` support SMS via Twilio or SNS and fallback email codes through Supabase.
 Identifiers are hashed with per-record salts.
-- Quiz endpoints: `/quiz/start` returns a random set of questions from the `questions/` directory; `/quiz/submit` accepts answers and records a play.
-Optional query `set_id` selects a specific set file. `/quiz/sets` lists the available set IDs for the frontend.
+- Quiz endpoints: `/quiz/sets` returns the list of available set IDs. `/quiz/start?set_id=<id>` begins a quiz and provides a session ID along with the questions for that set. `/quiz/submit` accepts all answers at once and returns the score, percentile and share URL. `/adaptive/start` and `/adaptive/answer` remain for legacy clients but are no longer used by the default frontend.
 - Pricing endpoints: `/pricing/{id}` shows the dynamic price for a user, `/play/record` registers a completed play and `/referral` adds a referral credit.
 - Demographic and party endpoints: `/user/demographics` records age, gender and income band. `/user/party` stores supported parties and enforces monthly change limits.
 - Aggregated data is available via `/leaderboard` and the authenticated `/data/iq` endpoint which returns differentially private averages.